dumians/llm-stack-overview/README.md

 directions of their embedding vectors.

-The technique of querying data related to a specific text and using it as part of LLM prompt is refered to as "semantic memory" and is considered a solution to the problem of limited context window.
+The technique of querying data related to a specific text and using it as part of LLM prompt is refered to as "semantic memory" and is considered to be a solution to the problem of limited context window.

 #### Further Reading